kinuthia-lawrence/kinuthia-lawrence/README.md

 # Hi there, I'm Kinuthia Lawrence! 👋

-I'm a passionate Desktop App Developer and computer science student.
+I'm a passionate Java Developer and computer science student.
 Here's a little about me:

 - 👀 I'm interested in FullStack Web development, Desktop development, Android development, and Machine Leaning.
 - 🌱 I'm currently pursuing a degree in Computer Science, learning and exploring new technologies.